 The general ambience in the school is one of informality.
-We hope that this allows an undergraduate student to study in an enjoyable yet supportive and productive atmosphere.
+We hope that this allows you to study in an enjoyable, yet supportive and productive atmosphere.

 All new students are assigned a member of staff as a personal tutor.
 In the qualifying year, your personal tutor also acts as an academic tutor to facilitate small group discussions, set and mark individual work and advise on any academic or pastoral problems.